Cooking With Ayeh

 They taste and smell sooooo much like the real deal, that anyone can make at home!

 The base of the dough actually only requires 2 ingredients and doesn't require any resting time.
-It's the same recipe as my Protein Bagels, with the addition of sultanas, cinnamon and mixed spices.
+It's the same recipe as my protein bagels, with the addition of sultanas, cinnamon and mixed spices.

 Table of Contents